 One of the many questions patients ask prescribers and pharmacists is the difference between generic vs brand name drugs.
 It is good to note the differences and similarities between them, to help patients in making medication choices.

 However, there are certain conditions that can warrant the prescription of branded medicine or generic medicines, such as certain modified- or controlled-release drugs, drugs with difference in bioavailability (narrow therapeutic index), biosimilar medicines, and multiple ingredients products.

 Your drug prescriber will decide if you are to stick with a particular brand, or you can substitute it with a generic drug.

 Before we understand the differences between branded and generic medicines, we will explain each of them.

 A branded medicine is an original drug prepared by a pharmaceutical company.
 They hold the patent over the product.

-When a pharmaceutical company discovers and develop a new drug (also called pioneer drugs, or innovator drug) they file for a patent to prevent other companies from making copies of the medication for a given period of time.
+When a pharmaceutical company discovers and develops a new drug (also called pioneer drugs, or innovator drug) they file for a patent to prevent other companies from making copies of the medication for a given period.